lau-lhg/biopython/README.md

 Description
-This repository functions was created for the undergrad biopython class.
+This repository was created for the undergrad biopython class.

 Motivation
 Present class content in an orderly matter and share it with other students who might benefit from it.